 2014 - Effective January 1, 2014, the rates of pay set forth within Addendum A of this Agreement for Nurse Managers shall be increased by a Cost-of-Living Allowance (COLA).
 The COLA shall be equal to ninety-five percent (95%) of the annual average growth rate of the bimonthly Seattle-Tacoma-Bremerton Area Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W, July of the previous year to July of the current year).
-Effective January 1,

-2014, the rates of pay set for forth within Addendum A of this Agreement for employees other than Nurse Managers shall be increased by COLA, minus 1% with a 0% floor.
-In addition, effective January 1, 2014, all employees who are not at the top step of the pay range shall advance to the next highest step.
+Effective January 1, 2014, the rates of pay set for forth within Addendum A of this Agreement for employees other than Nurse Managers shall be increased by COLA, minus 1% with a 0% floor.
+In addition, effective

+January 1, 2014, all employees who are not at the top step of the pay range shall advance to the next highest step.

+2015 - Effective January 1, 2015, the rates of pay shall be increased by 2.0% for a Cost-of-Living Allowance (COLA) pursuant to the COLA and Freeze for Step and Merit/Longevity Increases Memorandum of Agreement attached to this Collective Bargaining Agreement.

+2016 - Effective January 1, 2016, the rates of pay shall be increased by 2.25% for a Cost-of-Living Allowance (COLA) pursuant to the COLA and Freeze for Step and Merit/Longevity Increases Memorandum of Agreement attached to this Collective Bargaining Agreement.

-- b.
-Economic and Fiscal Conditions Reopener.
-The parties agree when significant shifts in economic and fiscal conditions occur during the term of this agreement, the parties agree to reopen negotiations for COLA when triggered by either an increase in the King County unemployment rate of more than 2 percentage points compared with the previous year or a decline of more than 7% in County retail sales as determined by comparing current year to previous year.
-Data will be derived from Washington State Department of Revenue.
-By no later than July 30th of each year of this agreement, the county will assess whether the economic measurements listed above trigger contract reopeners on COLA for the subsequent year. - c.
-During the term of the Agreement the Employer may convert to a bi-weekly payroll pursuant to the conditions adopted by the King County Council. - Section 7.2 Merit Pay Plan Eligibility.
-FLSA Exempt employees are eligible to receive merit pay step increases pursuant to the King County Merit Pay Plan for the duration of this Agreement, except that employees shall not be eligible for above-top-step merit pay. - Section 7.3 Salary Y-rating (Freezing) of Nurse Manager.
+b.
+During the term of the Agreement the Employer may convert to a bi-weekly payroll pursuant to the conditions adopted by the King County Council.

+Section 7.2 Merit Pay Plan Eligibility.
+FLSA Exempt employees are eligible to receive merit pay step increases pursuant to the King County Merit Pay Plan for the duration of this Agreement, except that employees shall not be eligible for above-top-step merit pay.
+In 2015 and 2016, this provision shall be modified and superseded pursuant to the terms and conditions of the COLA and Freeze for Step and Merit/Longevity Increases Memorandum of Agreement attached to this Collective Bargaining Agreement.

+Section 7.3 Salary Y-rating (Freezing) of Nurse Manager.
 Employees whose current base rate of pay exceeds the top step of the new range bargained for their classification shall be y-rated at their current base rate of pay until such time as new pay rates associated with their classification exceed their current rate of pay.
 During this time period of y-rating, employees shall not be eligible for cost of living increases.
 Should a Nurse Manager qualify for an annual merit increase above the top of the range as provided in K.C.C.
 3.15.020, such increase may be awarded, up to a maximum of five percent above the top of the range.

-This section shall be applied retroactively for the year 2005. - Section 7.4 Position Vacancies and Transfers.
-Except where reassignments are made by the Employer, vacancies created within the job titles covered by this Agreement by virtue of separation or newly created positions shall be posted for not less than ten (10) consecutive days; provided, however, the Employer retains the right to determine who, if anybody, shall be selected for and/or transferred to
+Section 7.4 Position Vacancies and Transfers.
+Except where reassignments are made by the Employer, vacancies created within the job titles covered by this Agreement by virtue of separation or newly created positions shall be posted for not less than ten (10) consecutive days; provided, however, the Employer retains the right to determine who, if anybody, shall be selected for and/or transferred to said vacancy.